kubeflow/community/proposals/2676-istio-ambient.md/README.md

 ### Notes/Constraints/Caveats

 #### One waypoint per namespace
+##### Issue
-Apparently, deploying one waypoint per namespace adds a resource overhead for every user namespace, while it also reduces network efficiency for requests to that namespace.
+Apparently, deploying one waypoint per namespace adds a resource overhead for every user namespace.
 As mentioned above, this architecture is required by Istio's ambient model to enforce namespace-wide L7 AuthorizationPolicies.
 Since the `profile-controller` creates a default policy with L7 rules  (e.g. path or headers based), one waypoint must correspond only to one namespace.
 The same Authorization model is not possible using a single cross-namespace waypoint.
 [Asking in Istio slack](https://istio.slack.com/archives/C041EQL1XMY/p1751905575407449?thread_ts=1751636618.350839&cid=C041EQL1XMY), they confirmed that:
 >Typically, the authorization policy would be applied to a service so the destination would be "the thing my policy is attached to".
 >...
 >I don't think there is a shorthand expression for "all services in X namespace".

-This leaves no other way to enforce an L7 AuthorizationPolicy to all services in a namespace, where services are being created dynamically.
+##### Future
+This limitation was brought up and discussed in the Istio community meeting.
+It looks like they don't see any blockers to implementing such feature.
+It was not an intentional omission, just something that hasn't been implemented or decided on.
+There was nothing brought up that was a hard blocker, just challenges to overcome.
+Howver, implementing this would be a big effort, so before they actually action it they'd want to see more than a single person requesting the feature.
+This feature is requested via https://github.com/istio/istio.io/issues/16781.
+Next steps for this are:
+1. Get more consensus/demand, which can only be done by getting more people to use the ambient overlay (at least from Kubeflow's side)
+2. Bring it up again in a future community meeting once the demand is obvious

+##### Cases affected
 Note that the introduced resource overhead affects cases with a large number of **idle** namespaces.
 For namespaces that are being actively used, the resource footprint is still greatly reduced, given that there are no sidecar containers injected.

 #### KServe compatibility with Ambient mesh